MicroEJ/docs/KernelDeveloperGuide/buildType.rst

 Runtime Environment
 -------------------

-All firmwares define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
+A Firmware define a runtime environment which is the set of classes, methods and fields all applications are allowed to use.
 In most of the cases the runtime environment is an aggregation of several kernel APIs built with the EasyAnt build type ``build-runtime-api``.